Canadians held in China caught in political battle, son says

 In an audio file posted on the website of the Canada-based Terra Nova Church, Kevin Garratt said he ran a prayer and training facility outside Dandong that was frequented by North Koreans, many of whom converted to Christianity before re-entering their isolated country.

-Those claims, which could not be independently verified by Reuters, were likely to cause consternation in North Korea, a secretive country where religion is banned and proselytising is severely punished.
+Those claims, which could not be independently verified by Reuters, were likely to cause consternation in North Korea, a secretive country where religion is banned and proselytizing is severely punished.

 Simeon Garratt said he knew nothing about the audio file, dated Nov.
 3, 2013, and which has since been removed from the Terra Nova website, along with all sermons.
 He said his father had been in Vancouver last November.